zwang1995/Aspen-Plus-Automation/README.md

-# Python Automates Aspen Plus for Process Simulation
+# Python Automates Process Simulation with Aspen Plus

 This repository introduces the use of python scripts to automate Aspen Plus for process simulation.